pypa/packaging.python.org/source/guides/single-sourcing-package-version.rst

 Redirecting stale single-source package version link...

-If the page doesn't automatically refresh, click :ref:`here <single-source-version>`.
+If the page doesn't automatically refresh, see :ref:`single-source-version`.